Where are we doing it?” asked Michael*.

 “It’s not a chicken, it’s a rooster.”
 Karine bent down and tucked him under her arm.
 “You people are useless.
 Who’s going to kill him?”

-In theory, I have little problem killing an animal.
+, I have little problem killing an animal.
 It’s true I used to be a vegetarian, a choice made when I first learned about modern hog farms’ brutality and impact on surrounding environments and was duly horrified and outraged and in college.

 I also grew up poor in Montana, which meant that the only meat we had was whatever deer my parents had hunted, killed, skinned, cleaned, cut up and froze themselves.
 They took my older sister hunting when she was old enough to get a license, but by the time I was ready to hold a rifle they’d run out of time for tracking down their own meat.
 Even then, we usually got our winter’s venison from a hunting friend.
 So my knowledge of the death required to eat has always been, if not intimate, at least familiar.
 My parents’ example served me well when I moved to farm-rich upstate New York and floundered into self-sufficiency with gardening and canning before the term “locavore” gained traction.
 After the vegetarian stint, I decided I should at least be willing to face any animal I’m going to eat, a philosophy I assumed I’d never have to adhere to in practice.
 Personally slaughtering poultry was never on my self-sufficiency bucket list.
 I don’t even have a bucket list.

 But theory had just turned into practice with frightening speed.
 A moment ago my friend’s rooster was scratching for bugs and getting his morning crows out; now he was upside-down in a traffic cone—a grimy traffic cone, I might add—about to die.

 the evening before to drop off some eggs still covered in poop and hay, and stayed to drink a glass of wine with my college roommate Lisa and her husband Michael, who were visiting from Minneapolis.